 - For a great view, try the rooftop of Rockefeller Center, the Top of the Rock.
 You have the whole rooftop to walk around on, unlike the narrow space at the Empire State Building, and the best thing is that you get to SEE the Empire State Building, in addition to the rest of the city.

 |View from the Top of the Rock|

 - For a great (and economical) night out, get tickets to the Comedy Cellar in Greenwich Village.
-Every night there is a lineup of a half-dozen talented comedians who will make you roar.
+Every night there is a lineup of a half-dozen talented comedians who will make you roar with laughter.
 There is only a $22 cover charge per person, and a 2-drink minimum.
 The best show deal in New York!
 Their web site: www.comedycellar.com/

 - Most evenings are best spent on the Left Bank, otherwise known as the Latin Quarter, around the Sorbonne University.
 One great street there for pubs and friendly restaurants is Rue Mouffetard.
 Get there by walking uphill along Rue Descartes.
 A great evening is almost guaranteed!